Quantity-based vs. usage-based pricing: What’s the difference?

 No matter which way you go, combining quantity-based pricing and usage-based billing can benefit both your bottom line as well as your subscribers.

 While both billing models have similarities, they’re different enough to warrant further investigation.
-Finding the right pricing model can mean the difference between a wildly successful business and one that doesn’t meet your subscribers where they are.
+Finding the right pricing structure can mean the difference between a wildly successful business and one that doesn’t meet your subscribers where they are.